programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-01.png" alt="A bar graph showing the total count of destination cities that are domestic, EU, and non-EU" caption="Figure 1.
 Bar graph showing the total count of destination cities that are domestic, EU, and non-EU." %}

-The first parameter of the `ggplot()` function is the data (tibble or data frame) containing the information we are exploring, while the second parameter is the aesthetics of the graph.
-As you may recall from earlier, aesthetics define the variables in our data and how we want to map them to visual properties of the graph.
+The first parameter of the `ggplot()` function is the data (tibble or data frame) containing the information you are exploring, while the second parameter is the aesthetics of the graph.
+As you may recall from earlier, aesthetics define the variables in your data and how you want to map them to visual properties of the graph.
 These two are the basis of any plot.

 The `geom()` layer tells ggplot2 what type of graph you want to produce.
-Since you want to create a bar plot, you need the `geom_bar()` layer, which you can quickly add using the `+` command.
+To create a bar plot, you need the `geom_bar()` layer, which you can quickly add using the `+` command as shown in the code above.

 Understanding the `ggplot()` syntax can be tricky at first but, once it starts making sense, you will be able to see the power of the standardized framework that underpins ggplot2 (the grammar of graphics).
 One way to think of this grammar is to view creating plots like constructing a sentence.
-In our example, we told R: "Create a ggplot graph using the data in `eudata`, map the variable `typecountry` to x and add a layer called `geom_bar()`".
+In this example, you told R: "Create a ggplot graph using the data in `eudata`, map the variable `typecountry` to x and add a layer called `geom_bar()`".
 This structure is relatively straightforward. [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html) itself is not as self-explanatory, but the idea behind it is quite simple: it tells R to map certain variables in the data onto visual properties (aesthetics) of geoms in the graph.
 Again, do not panic if you do not understand it completely.
 We will go into more depth later.

 You now have your first plot!
 You may notice that ggplot2 has made some decisions on its own: background color, font size of the labels, etc. The default settings are usually sufficient, but you can customize these aspects if you prefer.